lmu-cmsi2120-fall2021/moonriseapp/README.md

 # Moonrise App

 This is a Moonrise App.
-When given a zip code, the app will provide a user with Moonrise times for the next 60 days that fall after sunset and before moonrise.
+When given a zip code, the app will provide a user with Moonrise times for the next 60 days that fall after sunset and before midnight.

 Ideally, once signed in via a google account, a user could then create Google Calender events for these moonrises in their OWN calendar, using the "add to calendar" button.